Information about St. Claire Monastery

+The two-hectare grassland houses a white Church and a Monastery which serves as the house of religious contemplative nuns who pray for the sanctification of priests.
 These nuns offer intense prayers cultivated in silence and solitude with a vow of strict separation from the affairs of the external world.
 Their contemplative lives are greatly valued in the Church and the world and was labeled as the “Powerhouse of the Church.”

 Built beside the Monastery is the Church where daily masses are held.
 It is said that the masses are sung by the nuns themselves.
-There is also the miraculous image of St. James the Apostle that attracted many attention because of the great accounts of answered prayers and miracles for devotees who make personal devotion and petition to his image.
+There is also the miraculous image of St. James the Apostle that attracted much attention because of the great accounts of answered prayers and miracles for devotees who make personal devotion and petition to his image.